huhx0015/FLUX/README.md

 Team: David Lee, Lance Nanek, Ibrahim Kabil, Andy Kwan, Michael Huh

-This Google Android / Glass application is the culmination of a two-day project for the Wearable World Invents: The Connected Traveler Hackathon event.
-Entitled "FLUX", this application is catered towards VIP American Airlines' travelers, with the goal of providing them a fully automated, convenient and stress-free airport-to-flight experience.

-Building on top of iBeacon's Android Proximity Reference App, FLUX makes use of iBeacon Bluetooth modules to simulate an airport environment.
-It provides graphical directions for the VIP as they progress through the airport.

-Please note that pre-programmed iBeacons are required for "FLUX" to run properly.
+FLUX is a travel-related Google Android, Google Glass & web application that was developed for American Airlines at the “Wearable Worlds Invents: The Connected Traveler“ two-day hackathon event in San Francisco.

+FLUX was designed to guide American Airlines VIPs through airports and notify the VIP of any flight changes through Google Android and Glass applications.
+Using iBeacon sensors to simulate different parts of an airport, the information on FLUX would change accordingly depending on which area the VIP is currently located in.
+On the server side, American Airlines’ staff would utilize the web application to gain specific information about the VIP, as well as their current whereabouts in the airport.